W.S. Gilbert was a nineteenth century librettist famous for the Gilbert and Sullivan operettas

 Great Ealing School, London.
 Kings College, London.

-Chronology/Biography of William Schwenck Gilbert:
+Timeline/Biography of William Schwenck Gilbert:

 1849: Gilbert returned to London after many years traveling Europe with his family.